-The following article is written by Jimmy Dowolemi, a 4th year medical student from New York.
-I am very interested in this topic because I tore my rotator cuff a few years back.
+Jimmy Dowolemi, a 4th-year medical student from New York, has written the following article.
+I tore my rotator cuff a few years back.
 But for awhile, some of the physical therapists and doctors were diagnosing it as just rotator cuff impingement.

 Anatomy of the Rotator Cuff